sylefeb/Silice/learn-silice/Documentation.md

 # A first example

-This first example assumes two signals: a ’button’ input (high when pressed) and a ’led’ output, each one bit.
+This first example assumes two signals: a `button` input (high when pressed) and a `led` output, each one bit.

 The *main* algorithm – the one expected as top level – simply asks the led to turn on when the button is pressed.
 We will consider several